Granjow/electronics/electronics.md

 or 2.54 mm.

 The following picture shows a DIP-16 IC, a DIP-4 optocoupler, and another one on a DIP-8 socket.
+The sockets have an indent on one side to mark pin 1.
+This means that the optocopuler on the picture is mounted totally incorrectly.

 ![DIP packages](Pictures/dip-packages.jpg)